gomponents/gontainer/README.md

 **Gontainer** builds DI container based on input YAML files.
 Code is generated automatically, but internally it uses [reflect](https://golang.org/pkg/reflect/).
-Whenever docs shows source code, given code is just an equivalent what is really going on inside to make docs easier to understand.
+Whenever docs show source code, given code is just an equivalent what is really going on inside to make docs easier to understand.

 **Example**